-For one soldier, the flickering images, whirring projector and Chaplin’s perfect comic timing trigger complex emotions and memories.
+For one soldier on Charlie Ward, the flickering images, whirring projector and Chaplin’s perfect comic timing trigger complex emotions and memories.
 Cast from the trenches to childhood, from trauma to dreams, the hospital film show sets him on a journey into a personal no man’s land.

 Co-commissioned by 14-18 NOW and Fuel.